1. Home

 Call Media Transcoding

 Transcoding is a crucial function within the SIPERB platform, especially when dealing with legacy PBX systems that do not natively support WebRTC’s modern codecs and protocols.
 Transcoding essentially converts media from one format to another, allowing seamless communication between different technologies.
-This article explains how transcoding works within SIPERB, its implications for your communications, and when you might need to use it.
+This article explains how transcoding works within SIPERB, its implications for your communications and when you might need to use it.

 What is Transcoding?